cvxgrp/dmcp/README.md

 DMCP package provides methods to verify multi-convexity and to find minimal sets of variables that have to be fixed for a problem to be convex, as well as an organized heuristic for multi-convex programming.
 The full details of our approach are discussed in [the associated paper](http://stanford.edu/~boyd/papers/dmcp.html).
 DMCP is built on top of [CVXPY](http://www.cvxpy.org/), a domain-specific language for convex optimization embedded in Python.

+DMCP now works on CVXPY 1.0.

 Installation
 ------------
-You should first install [CVXPY](https://github.com/cvxgrp/cvxpy/tree/feature/dccp) from its feature/dccp branch.
+You should first install [CVXPY] 1.0.

 DMCP rules
 ----------